mabo77/mabo77/README.md

 -[>https://soundcloud.com/m4te-x-1],
 - programming......[>https://www.mat3d.com<]
 - ,drawing,painting and riding my mountainbike
-- 🌱 I’m currently migrating my website to the latest jquery version ...
+- 🌱 I’m currently migrating my website to the latest jquery version ... it is a building Site with the wrong template installed
 - 💞️ I’m looking to collaborate on ... everything possible
 - 📫 How to reach me.......       mat@mat3d.com (for Business) or matbode880@gmail.com(for Private Issues) or 0049 176 76635998 for Both